fpc/FPCSource/utils/fppkg/README.txt

 Defaults can be found in pkgropts

-Helpfull commands for building packages:
+Helpful commands for building packages:
 ----------------------------------------

 * Generate AddInclude and AddUnit lines from an existing PPU file: